 Federal agencies have ultimate jurisdiction with respect to species on the federal list and Oregon actively participates in federal decision-making processes and recovery planning.
 The protections of the ESA trump any less protective provisions of state law.
-Five species are listed under the Oregon ESA but not under the federal ESA: brown pelican, gray whale, kit fox, wolverine, and Washington ground squirrel.
-Wildlife species protected by the ESA but not state-listed include: Canada lynx, Columbian white-tailed deer (Lower Columbia River population) and Steller sea lion: there are 17 fish species or distinct population segments.
+Five species are listed under the Oregon ESA, but not under the federal ESA: brown pelican, gray whale, kit fox, wolverine, and Washington ground squirrel.
+Wildlife species protected by the ESA, but not state-listed include: Canada lynx, Columbian white-tailed deer (Lower Columbia River population), streaked-horned lark, and Steller sea lion; there are 17 fish species or distinct population segments.

-The Oregon Fish and Wildlife Commission make policy decisions under the Oregon ESA regarding animal and fish species.
-The Oregon Department of Agriculture (ODA) makes plant species determinations (ORS 564.100 -564.135).
-Insects and butterflies are monitored by the Natural Heritage Program at Oregon State University.
-The Oregon Biodiversity Information Center is a repository for occurrence data for all sensitive, threatened, and endangered species in Oregon.
+The Oregon Fish and Wildlife Commission makes policy decisions under the Oregon ESA regarding animal and fish species.
+The Oregon Department of Agriculture (ODA) makes plant species determinations (ORS 564.100-564.135).
+Insects and butterflies are monitored by the Oregon Biodiversity Information Center (ORBIC), Institute for Natural Resources, Portland State University.
+The ORBIC is a repository for occurrence data for all sensitive, threatened, and endangered species in Oregon.
 Scientific data supporting listing decisions and recovery status of threatened and endangered plants is gathered and maintained by ODA.